-Teens pay high psychiatric toll when raised in conditions of political conflictJuly 24th, 2014 in Psychology & Psychiatry /
+Teens pay high psychiatric toll when raised in conditions of political conflictJuly 24, 2014 in Medicine & Health / Psychology & Psychiatry

 The latest flare-up in the Middle East catches children in the midst of their long-anticipated summer break.
 The wail of sirens replaces the jingle of ice cream trucks, and boys and girls dash to a bomb shelter instead of playing tag at the park.
 Young people are enduring a summer of violence, devastation, panic, and isolation.
 What are the long-term effects of these conditions?

 A new study published in the Journal of Traumatic Stress by Prof. Michelle Slone of Tel Aviv University's School of Psychological Sciences and Dr. Anat Shoshani of the Interdisciplinary Center Herzliya finds that Israeli youths exposed to protracted conflict suffer far higher levels of anxiety, phobia, fear, depression, obsessive-compulsive symptoms, and paranoia than their counterparts in the U.S. The largest cross-sectional empirical study of its kind, the research assessed youths exposed to terrorism, missile attacks, war, forced residential relocations, and military operations, as well as relative quiet over an unprecedented period of 14 years.

 "This was a large and logistically complicated study conducted over a long period under dynamic, violent conditions," said Prof. Slone, Director of TAU's Laboratory for Resilience in Childhood.
 "Whereas previous studies on conflict environments have focused on the frequency of Post Traumatic Stress Disorder and Post Traumatic Symptoms, our research pointed to varied emotional, cognitive. and behavioral symptoms, as well as a broad spectrum of clinical and sub-clinical pathologies."

 Girls are at greatest risk